Jambolul/pickgrabberlol/README.md

 # Python tool for analyzing a specific player's champion picks

-input player ID, role and match amount to go fetch.
+input player ID, role and match amount to fetch.